Main Switch and HRC Fuses

 The Main Switch is a crucial part of a control panel that regulates the flow of electricity entering the panel.

 The main switch is the first part the power runs into that connects or disconnects the flow of electrical power in the house.
-“Mains or Main Switch”is responsible for interrupting or continuing the inflow of power.
-A number of reasons like lightning strikes, power surges from the utility company, or an overload to the electrical panel could all cause a catastrophe like spark turning into fire.
+“Mains or Main Switch” is responsible for interrupting or continuing the inflow of power.
+A number of reasons like lightning strikes, power surges from the utility company, or an overload to the electrical panel could all cause a catastrophe like a spark turning into fire.
 The switch kills the power supply in case of overload.

-It is the first and biggest switch in a circuit breaker (about 60 to 100 amps) and under it or to the side is a row of smaller breaker, maybe 10 or 15 or 20 amps each, that go to each area of the house.
+It is the first and biggest switch in a circuit breaker (about 60 to 100 amps) and under it or to the side is a row of smaller breakers, maybe 10 or 15 or 20 amps each, that go to each area of the house.

 a) The Main Switch can measure

 • Consumed capacity of the battery connected in the model

 b) Prevents the connectors from sparking when connecting the batteries.